-The most popular colourway of this model is the Last Shot, a black-red combo immortalised when MJ wore them for his winning shot in Game 6 of the 1998 NBA Finals.
+The most popular colorway of this model is the Last Shot, a black-red combo immortalized when MJ wore them for his winning shot in Game 6 of the 1998 NBA Finals.

 Air Jordan XIII: Released in 1997

-If you’ve watched Netflix’ The Last Dance, then you’ll definitely recognise the Air Jordan XIIIs—the shoes Michael wore for most of the 1997-1998 season.
+If you’ve watched Netflix’ The Last Dance, then you’ll definitely recognize the Air Jordan XIIIs—the shoes Michael wore for most of the 1997-1998 season.